JCWasmx86/LFinance/COMPILING.md

+*IMPORTANT*: i18n and l10n are broken at the moment.
+E.g. the exported PDF will look really crippled

 # Compiling

 The at the moment only Fedora and Debian are supported.
 These instructions may work on Debian-derived distributons like Ubuntu.